OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

 the parameter before executing the function body.
 This copy is then worked with in the function body.
-When the function body has completed, the protocol for copy-restore dictates that copy of the parameter be "copied into" the original parameter using the address of the parameter, hence potentially modifying that parameter.
+When the function body has completed, the protocol for copy-restore dictates that copy of the parameter be "restored into" the original parameter using the address of the parameter, hence potentially modifying that parameter.
 Note that although the original parameter is modified, the timing of when the modification occurs is slightly different from what it was under